PennyLaneAI/pennylane/doc/code/qml_fourier.rst

    filter that will cut off frequencies higher than a given threshold.
-This can be configured by setting the ``lowpass_filter`` option to ``True``, and optionally specifying the ``frequency_threshold`` argument (if none is specified, 2 times the specified degree will be used as the threshold)... currentmodule:: pennylane.fourier
+This can be configured by setting the ``lowpass_filter`` option to ``True``, and optionally specifying the ``frequency_threshold`` argument (if none is specified, 2 times the specified degree will be used as the threshold).

 .. automodapi:: pennylane.fourier
     :include-all-objects: